ploomber/doc/doc/user-guide/cli.md

 ```

 **Optional Configuration**:
 You can use the `--config` flag with the `ploomber-cloud init --from-existing` command to specify a custom name for the configuration file instead of the default `ploomber-cloud.json`.
-When using this flag, only the file name will be considered, regardless of any specified path.
+When using this flag for downloading your project, only the file name will be considered, regardless of any specified path.
 For example:
 ```sh
 ploomber-cloud init --from-existing --config ./specific-path/custom-config.json
 ```